ncattles/Containerized-Web-App-Capstone/README.md

 Capstone Project

 This is the README file for the Capstone project.
 It provides an overview of the project, setup instructions, project workflow, key findings, and includes relevant screenshots and documentation.

 Project Overview

-The Capstone project is focused on deploying a containerized web application on an Amazon EC2 Instance using Docker, Git, and a CloudFormation template for the infrastructure.
+This Capstone is focused on deploying a containerized web application on an Amazon EC2 Instance using Docker, Git, and a CloudFormation template for the infrastructure.
 The project repository can be found on GitHub: https://github.com/ncattles/capstone-2/tree/main

 Project Workflow